thelfer/tfel/docs/web/tfel-python.md

 if not isotropic, it will fail depending on the distributions that are present in the microstructure.
-Moreover, if anisotropic, another parameter can be passed to specify the number of subdivisions in the numerical integration:
+Moreover, if anisotropic, another parameter can be passed to specify the number of subdivisions in the numerical integration (this value is `12` by default):

 ~~~~{.py}
 micro_1.replaceMatrixPhase(C0)